A probationary period is a review/trial period, typically 3 or 6 months in duration, which is built into a new hire’s employment contract.

-If you used the probationary period for an existing employee with longer service who was promoted, they may have sufficient service to qualify to be able to bring an unfair dismissal claim against your business should they feel aggrieved about the process.
+If you used the probationary period for an existing employee with longer service who was been promoted, they may have sufficient service to qualify to be able to bring an unfair dismissal claim against your business should they feel aggrieved about the process.
 In these circumstances you follow the ACAS Code of Practice on Disciplinary and Grievance which you can find in this employee handbook.

 This article does not constitute legal advice.
 You should consult a HR professional or employment lawyer before dismissing any employee at any time.